APIDevTools/json-schema-ref-parser/docs/options.md

 };
 ```

 Returning `true` stops that path and its descendants from being processed by that stage.
+Since resolution runs before bundling or dereferencing, references within a value excluded by `resolve.excludedPathMatcher` remain unresolved during the following stage for the rest of that operation.
+Internal references may still access properties that physically exist within the excluded value, but `$ref` properties inside it are not followed.

 ## `dereference` Options